 It's best to punch through and fit one foot at a time in case things shift around with your punching.
 So fit one, check things haven't shifted, punch again and fit the next.
 A quick and easy way to add a really nice touch to your bag.

 Installation is pretty much the same.
 Mark your holes, punch the first one.
-It won't need to be as wide as for the prongs, but will need to be more round, so pop the point of you scissors through and give them a turn to make a hole in your thin base if you need to.
+It won't need to be as wide as for the prongs but will need to be more round, so pop the point of your scissors through and give them a turn to make a hole in your thin base if you need to.
 (Obviously not your ‘good' scissors!)

-From the inside, poke the screw though the hole and match it up with the foot on the outside.
+From the inside, poke the screw through the hole and match it up with the foot on the outside.